gritmind/semantic-annotation/README.md

 ## Summary
 * Stemming is better than lemmatization in our problem (cf. [jupyter notebook](https://github.com/gritmind/semantic-annotation/blob/master/jupyter-notebook/stemming_vs_lemmatization.ipynb))
-* Data cleaning, feature engineering are closely related to each other for both input and output to parsers.
+* Data cleaning/preprocessing, feature engineering are closely related to each other for both input and output to parsers.